Back to blog

 Unexplained Line Items

-"Miscellaneous expenses: $47,000" — what is that?
+"Miscellaneous expenses: $47,000."
+What is that?
 A well-managed HOA categorizes every dollar.
-Large miscellaneous or "other" categories suggest either sloppy accounting or expenses the board doesn't want to break down.
+Large miscellaneous or "other" categories suggest sloppy accounting, or expenses the board doesn't want to break down.
+Neither is good.

 Shrinking Reserves

 If the reserve balance is lower than it was a year ago, the HOA is spending reserves faster than it's replenishing them.
-Unless there was a major capital project (roof replacement, elevator modernization), this is concerning.
+Unless there was a major capital project (roof replacement, elevator modernization), this should worry you.

-A sudden jump in legal fees often indicates litigation — either the HOA suing someone or being sued.
-Legal expenses of $30,000-$50,000+ suggest active litigation that might not be disclosed elsewhere in the resale package.
+A sudden jump in legal fees almost always means litigation.
+Either the HOA is suing someone or getting sued.
+Legal expenses of $30,000 to $50,000 or more suggest active litigation that might not be disclosed elsewhere in the resale package.
+Ask about it.

 Special Assessment History

 Look for any line items related to special assessments in the past few years.
 A community that levied a $10,000 per-unit special assessment two years ago might be a community that doesn't plan well.
-Or it might be a community dealing with a one-time problem.
-Context matters.
+Or it might be dealing with a one-time problem.
+Context matters, but the question is still worth asking.

 Deferred Maintenance

 This won't show up as a line item, but you can infer it.
-If the reserve study recommends spending $200,000 on parking lot resurfacing this year and the actual capital expenditure is zero, that maintenance is being deferred.
-Deferred maintenance doesn't go away — it gets more expensive.
+If the reserve study recommends spending $200,000 on parking lot resurfacing this year and the actual capital expenditure is zero, that maintenance is being kicked down the road.
+Deferred maintenance doesn't disappear, it just gets more expensive.

 How to Read This in 15 Minutes

-- 1.Check the reserve funding percentage.
-(2 minutes) This is the single most important number.
-If it's below 50%, everything else is less relevant because a special assessment is probably coming.
+Start with the reserve funding percentage.
+Two minutes.
+This is the single most important number.
+If it's below 50%, everything else matters less because a special assessment is probably coming.

-- 1.Look at the delinquency rate.
-(2 minutes) Accounts receivable divided by annual assessment income.
+Then check the delinquency rate.
+Two minutes.
+Accounts receivable divided by annual assessment income.
 Over 10% is a concern.

 When to Walk Away